-Proposed change Number of households affected Adjustment to taxbase compared to no change Approx reduction in total council tax for DBC Remove 25% minimum payment 1,000 Reduce by 0.35% £35,000 Remove band D cap 50 Reduce by 0.02% £2,000 Extend backdating period to three months 50 Reduce by 0.01% £1,000 Combined impact 1,000 Reduce by 0.38% £38,000
+Proposed change Number of households affected Adjustment to taxbase compared to no change council tax for Dacorum Remove 25% minimum payment 1,000 Reduce by 0.35% £35,000 Remove band D cap 50 Reduce by 0.02% £2,000 Extend backdating period to three months 50 Reduce by 0.01% £1,000 Combined impact 1,000 Reduce by 0.38% £38,000

 - 2.10 The combined impact of all the changes would only be a small reduction in the council tax base. - 2.11 The changes would provide additional assistance to around 1,000 of the lowest income households in the borough.
-Around 700 households would move to zero council tax bills, and so this would also lead to associated administrative efficiencies, relating to the reduced need for resident contact, or the issue of reminder notices and summonses. - 2.12 Recommendations: that Cabinet - approves the consultation on the proposed changes to the Council Tax Support scheme delegates authority to the Head of Revenues & Benefits to: consult with the major preceptors; publish a draft scheme; and consult with residents.
+Around 700 households would move to zero council tax bills.
+This would also lead to associated administrative efficiencies, relating to the reduced need for resident contact, or the issue of reminder notices and summonses.